-Enjoy this super simple gluten free stuffing with your Thanksgiving dinner this year.
-This is a classic recipe, and it’s so easy to put together!
+Buttery gluten free bread, onions, celery, and fresh herbs make a super simple gluten free stuffing that’s perfect for your Thanksgiving meal.
+This is a classic recipe and it’s so easy to put together!

 There’s just something extra yummy about a pan full of buttery, flavorful bread and herbs and spices.
-It’s hard to pass up the crispy edges of the stuffing – whenever I make this, I find myself looking for the crunchy edges and eating those first.
+It’s hard to pass up the crispy, golden brown edges of the stuffing – whenever I make this recipe, I find myself looking for the crunchy edges and eating those first.

 If you can’t eat wheat, you may wonder if there’s an easy way to make gluten free stuffing.
 You can’t run to the grocery store and buy a bag or box of stuffing mix.